Working at Warwick Academy

 Job Opportunities

 Warwick Academy, Bermuda is a thriving independent co-educational International Baccalaureate (IB) World School accredited with the Council of International Schools (CIS) and catering to students from Reception Year through to Year 13 (ages 4-18).
-The school offers the International Early Years Curriculum (IEYC) in the Reception Year, the UK National Curriculum and International Primary Curriculum (IPC) from Year 1 to Year 9, IGCSE/GCSE examinations in Year 11 and the IB Diploma Prorgamme (DP), IB IB Career-related Programme © using BTEC subjects, IB Individual Subjec5ts (Certificates), and a Dual Enrolment Programme with Bermuda College in the Sixth Form.
+The school offers the International Early Years Curriculum (IEYC) in the Reception Year, the UK National Curriculum and International Primary Curriculum (IPC) from Year 1 to Year 9, IGCSE/GCSE examinations in Year 11 and the IB Diploma Prorgamme (DP), IB IB Career-related Programme © using BTEC subjects, IB Individual Subjects (Certificates), and a Dual Enrolment Programme with Bermuda College in the Sixth Form.
 In addition, the school has vibrant Co-Curricular Programme including Music, Drama, Sport, and Community Service programmes and a variety of Clubs.
 At present the school consists of some 850 students and 125 staff.

 Annual I/GCSE 'pass' rates average around 90% grades A*/9 to C/4.
 In 2022 the IB Diploma pass rate was 100% with a points average of 34 and IB Individual Subjects achieved a 100% pass rate.
 College and University placements are taken by 96 – 100% of each graduating class with their main destinations being the UK, Canada, & the USA.